SOC 2 (Service Organization Control 2)

 SOC 2 Type I vs. Type II

-• SOC 2 Type II: Evaluates whether those controls are operating effectively over a sustained period (typically 6–12 months).
+- SOC 2 Type II: Evaluates whether those controls are operating effectively over a sustained period (typically 6-12 months).
 Considered the gold standard for enterprise compliance.
-TurboCall holds SOC 2 Type II certification.

 Why SOC 2 matters for AI voice agents

-AI voice agents process sensitive information — customer names, phone numbers, health details, payment information, and conversation content.
-Enterprise buyers require SOC 2 certification as a baseline before trusting a vendor with this data.
+AI voice agents process sensitive information, customer names, phone numbers, health details, payment information, and conversation content.
+Many enterprise buyers ask about SOC 2 as part of vendor due diligence before trusting a platform with this data.